COVID19 Prevention Checklist Industry Guidance

 - Exercise facilities should follow guidance for Gyms and Fitness Centers, adhering to the reopening date and requirements for the given county.
 (Updated 6/10/20)

-- See Restaurant Guidance for restaurants on site.
+- See food and drink services guidance for restaurants on site.
 Room service is encouraged.

 - Practice enhanced room sanitation by cleaning and sanitizing all hard services after each guest, as well as laundering linens, bedspreads, and covers.